 1. Ungrouping Worksheets

-When worksheets are grouped together, they can create an unpleasant situation where cell values from one worksheet are mirrored to the other worksheet automatically.
+When worksheets are grouped together, they can create an unpleasant situation where cell values from one worksheet are mirrored in the other worksheet automatically.
 For this, we need to ungroup the worksheet present in the workbook to Stop cell Mirroring in Excel.

 Steps

-- When multiple sheets in the workbook are in a grouped situation, then entering anything into any cell will input something into the same cell address across all of the grouped sheets.
+• When multiple sheets in the workbook are in a grouped situation, then entering anything into any cell will input something into the same cell address across all of the grouped sheets.

-- This can be annoying and seems like input from one cell is now in a mirror state in multiple cells.
+• This can be annoying and seems like input from one cell is now in a mirror state in multiple cells.

-- To ungroup a set group of sheets in Excel, right-click on any sheet in the grouped sheets.
+• To ungroup a set group of sheets in Excel, right-click on any sheet in the grouped sheets.

-- After then, click on the Ungroup Sheets from the context menu.
+• After then, click on the Ungroup Sheets from the context menu.

-- Right after you click on the Ungroup Sheets, you will notice that the Mirroring of the cells in multiple sheets Stop
+• Right after you click on the Ungroup Sheets, you will notice that the Mirroring of the cells in multiple sheets Stop.

-- Now entering anything in any of the Ungrouped cells results in only change only in that cell.
+• Now entering anything in any of the Ungrouped cells results in only change only in that cell.

 2. Modify Formulas Across Worksheet